Skilled Employer Sponsored Regional (Provisional) visa (Subclass 494)

 Current Process for Regional Certifying Body (RCB) Recommendation for subclass 494 visa

-Step 4: Notify RDA Orana when you have paid the RCB application fee and uploaded the required documents
+Step 5: Notify RDA Orana when you have paid the RCB application fee

 - An RCB Letter of Recommendation and signed Form 1404